Masbate: Catholicism

 There are a total 22 parishes in the Diocese of Masbate, ministered to by 43 priests and 11 religious sisters.
 It has 1 minor seminary, 4 pastoral centers, 3 elementary schools, 6 high schools, 1 college and 7 kindergarten schools.
 And among its faith communities are 20 BEC's 46 neo-catechumenal communities, 11 mandated organizations and 3 charismatic groups.

+Others

 Other denominations include the Aglipayan Church, the Members Church of God International, popularly called Ang Dating Daan, Jesus Miracle Crusade, Iglesia ni Cristo (Church of Christ) which also functions many religious and social events in the province, as well as Baptist, Methodist, The Church of Jesus Christ of Latter-day Saints (Mormons), Jehovah's Witnesses, Seventh-day Adventist and other Christians.
-Non Christians are also present which is commonly represented by Moslems.
+Non Christians are also present which is commonly represented by Muslims.